-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 This new biography includes major new research based on letters, jourrnals, reminiscences and photo albums.
 Here is a photograph of Jeffress as the Empress Catherine in a play while at Cambridge in the 1920s, and a portrait painted by Graham Sutherland at Jeffress's home in Venice, 1955.

 Gill gave a paper at the Art Historians’ Conference at Reading in April 2013 as part of the

 London’s Commercial Art Market: Art on sale and display from 1920 to now.
 The paper was entitled

 Arthur Jeffress for Painting.
 See also a copy of the gallery's

 Any new information relating to Arthur Jeffress's life would be gratefully received.
 Please contact using the e-mail link on the home page.